Sandokan (2025 TV series): Soundtrack

-Broadcast
+Release

-The series will air in Italy on Rai 1 and RaiPlay from 1 December 2025.
-The eight episodes will air over four weeks.
-After the eight episodes air on Rai, the series will be streamed on Disney+, which will ease its international distribution.
+The eight episodes of the series aired in Italy on Rai 1 and RaiPlay over three weeks from 1 December 2025.
+Following the original run, the series was streamed on the Italian version of Disney+.

-In Portugal, the series will air on AXN in December.
-It was previewed locally at Tribeca Festival Lisboa in October, where Ed Westwick was present.
+In Portugal, the series aired on AXN in December.
+It was previewed locally at Tribeca Festival Lisbon in October, where Ed Westwick was present.